dev-sam17/dev-sam17/README.md

 - 👋 Hi, I’m @dev-sam17
 - 👀 I’m interested in building projects that will help people.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning python and web development.
 - 💞️ I’m looking to collaborate on IoT and machine learning.
-- 📫 How to reach me ...#insta @sam_the_maverick

 <!---
 dev-sam17/dev-sam17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.